Pratik-Bavche/FakeNews-Detector-AIML/README.md

-📰 Fake News Detection Using Machine Learning & NLP
+﻿# 📰 Fake News Detection Using Machine Learning & NLP

-This project focuses on identifying fake and real news articles using Natural Language Processing (NLP) and Machine Learning (ML) techniques.
+This project is designed to detect Fake News using Natural Language Processing (NLP) and Machine Learning techniques.
-The system analyzes the text content of a news headline or full article and predicts whether it is REAL or FAKE.
+By analyzing the text content of news headlines or articles, the system predicts whether a news piece is REAL or FAKE.

-After training the model on multiple datasets, the final machine learning model is deployed using a Flask web application, allowing users to test any news headline or article through a simple browser interface.
+Once the model is trained, it is deployed using a Flask web application, providing a clean and simple interface for testing news content.

-🚀 Project Overview
+# 🚀 Project Overview

+The Fake News Detection system uses machine learning models trained on multiple real and fake news datasets.
-The goal of this project is to build a reliable fake-news classifier using:
+The goal is to:

-Text preprocessing
+Apply NLP preprocessing

-NLP feature extraction (Bag-of-Words, TF-IDF)

-Machine Learning classification
+Train a reliable ML classifier

+Save the trained model

-Web deployment using Flask
+Deploy it using Flask

-The model is trained using multiple publicly available news datasets containing both real and fake articles.
-After development and evaluation, the trained model is exported as a model.pkl file using Joblib and integrated into the Flask application.

-The web interface allows users to:

-✔ Enter news text manually
-✔ Provide voice input (convert speech to text)
-✔ Upload an image containing a news headline (OCR extraction) ✔ Get a prediction: Real News or Fake News
+Allow users to test news using text, voice input, or image-based headlines

+The final ML model is saved as model.pkl and used by the Flask application to perform real-time predictions.

-🔧 Features
+# 🔧 Features
 ✔ Text Preprocessing

-Before training, the following cleaning steps are applied:
+Before training, the text data undergoes multiple cleaning steps:

-Convert to lowercase
+Lowercasing

-Remove URLs
+Removing URLs

-Remove punctuation

-Remove HTML tags
+Removing HTML tags

+Removing punctuation

-Remove numbers
+Removing numbers

-Remove special characters
+Removing special characters

-Remove unnecessary whitespace
+Removing extra whitespace

-Normalize text for ML processing

 ✔ Machine Learning Pipeline

-The model uses:
+The fake news classifier uses:

 CountVectorizer (Bag-of-Words)

-TF-IDF Transformer
+TF-IDF Transformer (feature weighting)

-Logistic Regression classifier
+Logistic Regression (classification model)

-✔ Saving the Model
+✔ Model Saving

-The trained model is stored using:
+The trained model is saved to a .pkl file:

 joblib.dump(model, "model.pkl")

-This file is later loaded by the Flask application for real-time predictions.
+This file is loaded in the Flask app for prediction.

+✔ Web App Functionalities

+Text input for prediction

+Voice input (speech-to-text)

+Image upload (OCR-based headline extraction)

+Displays final prediction: Real News or Fake News

-📦 Required Python Libraries
+# 📦 Required Python Libraries

-Install these packages before running the project:
+Install all required packages:

 pip install sklearn

 pip install numpy

 pip install pandas

 pip install matplotlib

 pip install seaborn

 pip install nltk

 pip install joblib

 pip install flask

-📁 Project Structure
+# 📁 Project Structure
 Fake-News-Detection/

 │
-├── app.py                 # Flask application
+├── app.py                 # Flask application file

-├── model.pkl              # Trained ML model
+├── model.pkl              # Trained Machine Learning model

-├── index.html             # Web interface
+├── index.html             # Web page interface

-├── static/                # (optional) CSS or JS files └── datasets/              # Training datasets (not included in repo)
+├── static/                # (Optional) images/CSS/JS files

+└── datasets/              # Datasets used for training (not included here)

-🧠 Model Training (Summary)
+# 🧠 Model Training

-Model training was performed in a Jupyter Notebook (.ipynb file).
+Model training was done using a Jupyter Notebook (modeltrainpratik.ipynb file).

-Multiple datasets were combined, cleaned, and used to train the classifier.
+Multiple datasets (real + fake news) were combined and preprocessed before training.

-Although the model is not guaranteed to be 100% accurate, it performs well and produces reliable predictions based on the training data.
+Although the model may not provide 100% accuracy, it performs well on general text inputs and responds correctly in most cases.

-▶️ How to Run the Project
+# ▶️ How to Run the Project

-1. Open the project folder in your system cd Fake-News-Detection
+Open a terminal inside the project folder

+cd Fake-News-Detection

-2. Run the Flask app
+Run the Flask server: python app.py

+Open the application in your browser: http://localhost:5000/

 python app.py

-3. Open browser

-Go to:

-http://localhost:5000/

-You can now:

-Enter text manually

-Speak and convert to text

-Upload images containing news text

-Get REAL/FAKE prediction instantly
+5. Open the application in your browser: http://localhost:5000/